-Denis MacShane, the former Europe minister, has been expelled from the Labour party for fraud.
-The fraud, bully, and petty crook submitted false invoices over many years to supplement his already inflated salary.
+Denis MacShane, Tony Blair's Europe minister, has been jailed for six months for stealing £13,000 in expenses fiddles while an MP.
+He was expelled from the Labour party just over a year ago for the fraud.
+The crook, bully, and petty crook submitted false invoices over many years to supplement his already inflated salary.
 During the years he was stealing taxpayers money he spent much of his time working to conflate anti-Semitism, real and sometimes imagined, with criticism of the State of Israel and defence of Palestinian human rights.
 Some of the false expenses were for his work as chair of the all-party Parliamentary group against antisemitism.

 Ironically, the fraudster is trying to blame the BNP, dressing himself in anti-fascist colours, ironic since he was an unstinting defender of Israeli mass murder and human rights violations.
 Norman Finkelstein wrote of one of his major efforts:

 Whenever Israel faces a public relations debacle its apologists sound the alarm that a "new anti-Semitism" is upon us.
 So, predictably, just after Israel faced another image problem due to its murderous destruction of Lebanon, a British all-party parliamentary group led by notorious Israel-firster Denis MacShane MP (Labour) released yet another report alleging a resurgence of anti-Semitism (Report of the All-Party Parliamentary Inquiry Into Antisemitism, September 2006).
 To judge by the witnesses (David Cesarani, Lord Janner, Oona King, Emanuele Ottolenghi, Melanie Phillips) and sources (MEMRI, Holocaust Education Trust) cited in the body of the report, much time and money could have been saved had it just been contracted out to the Israel Foreign Ministry.